-Applications are invited for DAAD PhD and Master Scholarships at Regional Center for Drought Adaptation Improvement (CERAAS) in Senegal for the year 2018.
+Applications are invited for DAAD PhD and Master Awards at Regional Center for Drought Adaptation Improvement (CERAAS) in Senegal for the year 2018.
 Applicants from Sub-Saharan countries are eligible to apply.

 The DAAD (German Academic Exchange Service), as a publicly funded, self-governing organisation of the institutions of higher education in Germany, promotes international academic exchange as well as educational co-operation with developing countries through a variety of funding and scholarship programmes.